··8 min read

 The MBTI is the personality framework most people have heard of.
-It's also the one most people get half-right.
-This is the plain-English version: what each letter actually measures, where the science lands, and what NAVRYN reports back when you take the assessment.
+It's also the one most people get half-right - usually by treating a four-letter code as a verdict.
+So before the plain-English walkthrough of what each letter means, the question that actually matters: is it accurate, and where should you trust it?

 What does MBTI stand for?